 Gap cover doctors

-It is important that you contact your health fund before you receive hospital treatment, where possible, to check whether your doctor is participating in the fund's gap cover arrangements.
+It is important that you contact your health insurer before you receive hospital treatment to check whether your doctor is participating in the insurer's gap cover arrangements.
 You should also ask your doctor(s) how much you will have to pay over and above your insurance cover.
-It is up to the doctor to decide on a case-by-case basis whether he or she wishes to use a fund's gap cover arrangement.
+It is up to the doctor to decide on a case-by-case basis whether he or she wishes to use an insurer's gap cover arrangement.

-Some funds have specific information on their site, or you may have to contact them to obtain details of their gap cover arrangements.
+Some insurers have specific information on their site, or you may have to contact them to obtain details of their gap cover arrangements.